-The ClientWorker class represents a mobile device connected to your Uplink session.
-It provides methods for managing browsers on the device and querying device information.
+The ClientWorker class represents a worker (the Uplink SDK running on a physical device) connected to your Uplink session.
+It provides methods for managing browsers on the worker and querying device information.

 Browser operations